flakiness/nodejs-sdk/README.md

 # Flakiness SDK

-The Flakiness SDK provides a comprehensive set of tools for creating and managing Flakiness Reports in Node.js.
+The Flakiness SDK provides a comprehensive set of tools for creating and managing [Flakiness JSON Reports](https://github.com/flakiness/flakiness-report) in Node.js.

 ## Quick Start

-Here's a minimal example of creating a Flakiness report:
+Here's a minimal example of creating a Flakiness JSON Report:

 ```typescript
 import {